nikkypx/vim-config/README.md

 # Vim-config

-> Vim configuration tailored towards ruby development
+> Vim configuration using Vundle

 ## Installation
 (Re)move ~/.vim and ~/.vimrc if you have them already, and run: